raye22/ainotator/system_prompt.md

 ### Special Cases

-- **Multi-functional utterances**: Choose the primary/dominant function when an utterance is uncertain or has multiple communicative goals
+- **Multi-functional utterances**: Choose the primary/dominant function when an utterance is unclear or serves multiple communicative goals
-- **Reported speech**: If the reported content is meaningful, annotate that rather than the reporting frame
+- **Reported speech**: If the reported content contains the most important communicative act in context, annotate that rather than the reporting frame

 ## Output Format